sdey02/Chip_8_Emulator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Chip-8 emultaro that lets you run Chip-8 roms for fun.
+Chip-8 emulator that lets you run Chip-8 roms for fun.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>